rbmrclo/unsorted_to_query/README.md

 ## Usage

-This patch is using the `Refinements`.
+This patch is using `Refinements`.
 To learn more about it, click [here](http://ruby-doc.org/core-2.1.1/doc/syntax/refinements_rdoc.html)

 NOTE: From ruby-doc.org
 > You may only activate refinements at top-level, not inside any class, module or method scope.
 You may activate refinements in a string passed to Kernel#eval that is evaluated at top-level.
 Refinements are active until the end of the file or the end of the eval string, respectively.